 You took a few trips last year and now that it’s tax time, you’re deducting all of your travel expenses because it’s all cool, it’s all business, right?
 You’d better watch it.
 Some of your travel and entertainment expenses might not be as deductible as you think — and there are some twists to the rules that may impact your tax bill.

 There are many small business tax deductions you should know about.
+You can reduce your taxable income you pay if you take advantage of breaks and opportunities that are out there.
 Here are some examples straight from IRS Publication 463, “Travel, Entertainment, Gift, and Car Expenses,” which covers this sort of thing.

 1. The mileage reimbursement rate went down

 If you (and your employees) are using the IRS’s standard mileage reimbursement rate to deduct expenses for travel outside of the normal commute, you may be taking too much of a deduction.
 Every year we’re used to the rate going up.
 But in 2017 … it went down.
 Last year the rate was 54 cents per mile.
 This year it’s 53.5 cents per mile.
 Why?
 It’s likely the lower cost of fuel.